 The Court also may order sole parental responsibility for a minor child to one parent, with or without time-sharing with the other parent, if the Court, ultimately finds it is in the best interests of the child.
 However, access to records and information pertaining to the child, such as medical and school records, may not be denied to either parent unless the Court specifically revokes these rights.

 Once a Parenting Plan and time-sharing schedule has been created and approved by the Court, it may not be modified without a showing of a substantial, material and unanticipated change in circumstances, and a determination that the modification is in the best interests of the child.
 In determining the bests interests of the child, the law requires the Court to evaluate all the factors affecting the welfare and interests of the particular minor child and the circumstances of the family (the statute lists about 20 factors for the Court to consider).

 The Parenting Plan, including the time-sharing schedule, is important, and should not be taken lightly.
 All too often, we see clients, in their eagerness to “get through” the divorce rush through the Parenting Plan, often just agreeing with the other party so they can “get it done” thinking they will make adjustments later.
 They are shocked when they find out later how difficult it can be to change a time-sharing arrangement once it has been made and approved by the Court.

 If you are facing separation and possibly divorce, come talk to us.
 We would welcome the opportunity to answer any questions you may have about Parenting Plans, time-sharing, child custody, child support and any other related issues or concerns.
 Each case is different and the information we’ve provided here may or may not apply to the facts of your case.
-Please contact Ambrose Family Law to schedule a consultation and to learn more about our qualifications.
+Please contact Sandra K. Ambrose to schedule a consultation and to learn more about our qualifications.